 Students coming from high school (or Year 1) should take the following courses in the first two years:

 CORE 205 (Fall), 207 (Winter), 209 (Fall), 485( Fall), 487 (Winter), CORE 321, and BIOL 205, plus 13 other option courses (PSYC 200 & PSYC 201 is highly recommended).

-Diploma and university transfer students should refer to the BCR Student Planner for required courses (CORE 415, 425, 569, 573, 581, 583, and 2 of the 589 series as well as the 12 option courses in the areas of senior community rehabilitation, health, senior social sciences and management).
+Diploma and university transfer students should refer to the BCR Student Planner for required courses.
+You must take 8 required CORE, senior rehab, health, senior social sciences and management options.

-CRDS offers courses in fall, winter, spring and summer terms.
+CRDS offers courses in fall, winter, and spring terms.

 TBA = to be announced.
-This is used for our distance courses in Edmonton, Vancouver and on-line courses.
+This is used for our online courses.
 It is also used for our on-campus courses for labs associated with them.
 For example our practicum courses have a tutorial scheduled and the lab component is arranged according to individual schedules for the practicum hours.

 Degree Navigator has difficulty providing an accurate summary of courses for diploma transfer students as it wants to start slotting your year 3 courses into a year 1 system.
 You can download the BCR Student Template under Current Students to track your degree progress.